nattypwns/ctf_tools/using_FLAIR_for_static_ELFs.md

 Some seemingly obvious functions (like strcmp) may not be renamed.
 For these, follow the execution down a few levels to see if there are defined symbols in deeper functions that can give you a hint.
 Then rename the function to match.

+If there is still a lot of "Regular function" data, try to identify if other common libraries like libm.a, libz.a, etc are included and repeat the process with those to get more.

+## Extra/TODO

+* Any way to do this type of enrichment for GDB?